-The United States, in its efforts to establish an "ordered universe," has long recognized acts of genocide and mass atrocities as important threats to global and national security.
+The United States, in its efforts to establish an "ordered universe," has long recognized acts of genocide and mass atrocities as threats to global and national security.
 Our country has been a leader in the prevention of such acts since 1948.
 Our nation was one of the very first signers of the Convention on the Prevention and Punishment of the Crime of Genocide.
-Over the decades, Congress and successive Administrations have given bipartisan support to measures and new structures to prevent and punish acts of genocide and atrocities.
+Over the decades, Congress and successive Administrations have given bipartisan support to measures and structures to prevent and punish acts of genocide and atrocities.

-The current Administration has continued this work.
-In response to the bipartisan Genocide Prevention Task Force Report, President Obama issued Presidential Study Directive 10 to create the Atrocities Prevention Board (APB).
-We believe that the APB represents an effective configuration of existing Administration agencies and structures that has prioritized and improved collaboration, analysis and information sharing among all of the offices that would have to act in order to prevent future atrocities and crises.
-The APB has already shown its ability to coordinate and mobilize U.S. efforts in recent crises such as those in the Central African Republic and Burundi.
-USCCB and the local Church in these countries has collaborated with our government to address these crises.
-Although neither country has achieved a sustainable peace, the APB assessment visits and the conflict mitigation programs financed in these two countries have created voices and activities for peace that we hope will have a long-term positive impact.
+These bipartisan actions to protect life and express solidarity with people in conflict were given new life with the bipartisan Genocide Prevention Task Force Report that led to the creation of the Atrocities Prevention Board (APB).
+We believe that the APB represents an effective configuration of existing Administration agencies and programs that has prioritized and improved collaboration, analysis and information sharing among all of the agencies that would have to act in order to prevent future atrocities and crises.
+The APB has already shown its ability to coordinate and mobilize U.S. efforts in crises such as those in the Central African Republic and Burundi.
+USCCB and the local Church in these countries have collaborated with our government to address these crises.
+Although both countries still struggle to build a sustainable peace, the APB assessment visits and the conflict mitigation programs financed in these two countries have created voices and activities for peace that we hope and expect will have longterm positive impacts.
 We appreciate the increased efforts to intervene earlier and more effectively to prevent crises from erupting into full scale violent conflict.

-Letter to Senators Corker and Cardin March 6, 2016 Page 2
+Letter to Senators Corker and Cardin June 5, 2017 Page 2

-We are particularly pleased with the high profile roles and authorities that the APB has assigned to the State Department and USAID, including the use of Complex Crises Fund (CCF).
-It is clear that intelligence services and the Defense Department contribute to the analysis and designation of countries of threat, but that the primary role of implementing actions and programs on the ground to prevent conflict have been delegated to State and USAID.
-This increased attention to prevention and the greater role granted to diplomacy and assistance are welcome adjustments to the United States' capacity to manage and mitigate conflict in the world.
+We particularly affirm the high profile roles and authorities that the APB has assigned to the State Department and USAID, including the use of the Complex Crises Fund (CCF).
+Intelligence services and the Defense Department need to contribute to the analysis and designation of countries of threat, but the primary role of implementing actions and programs on the ground to prevent conflict has been delegated to State and USAID.
+This increased attention to prevention and the greater role granted to diplomacy and development assistance are welcome adjustments to the U.S. capacity to manage and mitigate conflict in the world.

-We believe it will be important to make sure that the APB and the CCF can continue their work into the future.
-We appreciate the Senate's leadership on the prevention of atrocities and genocide.
-This bill marks an important step toward ensuring continued Congressional leadership and oversight of this bipartisan initiative.
+It will be important to make sure that the APB and the CCF can continue their work in the future.
+The Senate's bipartisan leadership on the prevention of atrocities and genocide as expressed in this bill marks an important step toward ensuring continued Congressional leadership and oversight of this bipartisan initiative.
 We ask you to consolidate these successes by authorizing the APB and the CCF through this legislation.

 It is also essential to increase U.S. investments in conflict prevention.
-In FY 2016 the State Department was allocated \$27 million for Conflict Stabilization Operations.
+In FY 2017 Congress cut all funding (FY 2016 was \$27 million) to the State Department Conflict Stabilization Operations.
 The CCF was allocated \$30 million total with \$10 million in the base budget for USAID.
-The Office of Transition Initiatives received \$67 million to fund conflict prevention activities.
-Although this funding, along with USAID's Conflict Management and Mitigation programs, is a start, we believe that the number and severity of conflicts and potential conflicts in the world require a much larger investment if the United States is to play its leadership role in building a more peaceful and secure world.
+The Office of Transition Initiatives received \$122.8 million to fund conflict prevention activities.
+Although this funding, along with USAID's Conflict Management and Mitigation programs, is a start, we believe that the number and severity of conflicts and potential conflicts in the world require a much larger investment if the United States is to play a leadership role in building a more peaceful and secure world.

-I urge you to work for bipartisan support of the Genocide and Atrocities Prevention Act of 2016, S. 2551, and pledge the support of our Committee toward this end.
+I urge you to pass the Elie Wiesel Genocide and Atrocities Prevention Act of 2017, S. 1158, and pledge the support of our Committee toward this end.